binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

--   **`source myscript`** - if no path was given with the script name, there are two possibilities: the file is on the PATH, in which case we'll get the PATH directory in which it was found.
+-   **`source myscript`** - if no path was given with the script name, there are two possibilities: the file is on the PATH, in which case we'll get the fully-qualified PATH directory in which it was found.
     Or the file wasn't on the PATH but is in the current directory, in which case dirname will only see the bare filename and will return ".".
 The PATH search comes first, so if both are true, PATH wins.

 -   **`myscript`** - if we are executing the file rather than sourcing it there's a slight difference.
 While source will find a file which